 The most valuable thing I own is my independence.
 I was once the student of academia, the corporate employee, the religious protege.
 Then I shoved the degrees in a drawer, retired my resume, hoisted my own flag, and started building things.
 I became a serial entrepreneur with multiple businesses.
 The only life I've ever known how to live is one of freedom.
 The most powerful definition of success I have is that I love my life.
 I wouldn't do anything else–just more of it.

-I dance (Latin and Ballroom) and like martial arts.
+I study dance (Latin and Ballroom) and martial arts.
 I hike, walk, or work out every day.
 I travel the world, ride subways, read continually, reason, ponder, and inevitably teach.
-I'm a showman with zero stage fright; toss me a mic and give me a crowd but no script, and I'm perfectly comfortable.
+I'm a showman with zero stage fright; toss me a mic and give me a crowd, and I'm perfectly comfortable with no script.
 I was a digital native before there were digital natives.
 I have a rescue dog and no regard for breeds.
 I'm a graduate of Landmark Education and a veteran of BNI.
 Religiously, I'm Eastern Orthodox, politically a skeptic, and I prefer not to discuss either in mixed company.
 I drink 16-year-old Lagavulin or Jameson neat, and listen to the music and radio dramas of the Jazz Age.

 Since 2007, I've had a positive relationship with Global Giving, a platform that permits me to fund small, lean, local charities that work DIRECTLY with a target constituency.
 I get routine FIELD REPORTS and an opportunity to reach people in the most direct manner possible.
 The process is efficient–eliminating the massive overhead that makes small donors feel ineffective.
 The Global Giving platform enables a substantive, direct impact.
 To that end, I introduce you to my kids.